Social Investment Fund FAQs

 • Pathway One: New Investment (Round One) - new funding targeting priority populations groups.

 • Pathway Two: Contract Consolidation - consolidation of existing agreements held by social sector or community organisations with one or more government agencies into a single outcomes-based agreement, administered by the Social Investment Fund.
-Expressions of interest for this pathway opens on 1 September.
+Expressions of interest for the first round of this pathway closed in October 2025.

 • Pathway Three: Community Commissioning - involves the ‘pooling’ of social sector funding from multiple government Budgets into a single fund under local decision-making.